Pradumnasaraf/Shortify/README.md

 # Shortify

 Shortify is a fast and reliable URL shortener written in Go, using Redis as a database and built with the Fiber web framework.
-With Shortify, you can easily shorten your long URLs into short ones, making it easier to share them on social media or anywhere else.

 ![Shortify](https://github.com/Pradumnasaraf/Shortify/assets/51878265/2c2686e8-82aa-481c-9d4a-07c2d3711398)